Learn something new every day

 Extensor retinaculum is found on the posterior portion of the forearm near the wrist when the arm is held in anatomical position, the universally recognized body position of the upright body with the hands and arms held with the thumbs pointing away from the body.
 On the forearm, extensor retinaculum forms a wide band of connective tissue covering the extensor muscle group’s delicate tendons, which function to provide attachments for the muscles of the hand and forearm.
 Extensor retinaculum is also located on the dorsal aspect of the foot; in layman's terms, that’s the top of the foot.
 Just as with the forearm, this retinaculum is present for protection of the tendons that allow for extension of the foot.
 Those muscles and tendons are used in actions such as pointing the toes, walking, and various other motions.

 The most common disorder or injury of either extensor retinaculum is inflammation, though it is a problem more commonly found in the forearm.
 When this inflammation of the retinaculum — and the synovial tendon sheaths — occurs, the median nerves close to the hand can be impinged and experience restricted movement.
-The result is often carpal tunnel syndrome.
 In some cases, this condition can be treated conservatively with medications and physical therapy, but it isn't uncommon for surgery to be needed to move the inflamed tissue away from the nerves.